asasinmode/hanzimode/README.md

    - pinyin diacritic helpers, 'ą'.normalize('NFD')
    - notifications (save/loaded) & errors somewhere
 2. merge collections
-3. fast mode? skip the `next` button, if correct move on after check
-4. select from collection which ones to use/add "subcollections" that use stuff from main?
+3. select from collection which ones to use/add "subcollections" that use stuff from main?
-5. store loop info/settings
+4. store loop info/settings